My Path to Here and NowHow I Ended Up Here

 If you were to read my resume, you might be surprised at the variety of businesses I’ve worked in over my 35+ year professional career: travel – architecture – meetings, events & incentive management – FFE/facilities consulting – telecommunications – information technology – property management – construction – auto transport – accounting – beauty/personal care – retail.
 And while all that variety might not make sense for someone climbing the corporate ladder, it is the perfect recipe in making me a great VA.
 I know a lot about a lot of things, and that proves to be invaluable to my clients.

-I started my practice as Virtuosity Inc. in 2003 (though I eventually retired the Virtuosity name and became, simply, Jude Rush Virtual Assistance).
+I started my practice in 2003.
 After surviving 4 rounds of layoffs at the telecom firm I was working for, I wanted to have more control over my work life and knew that the then newly-established concept of Virtual Assistance was perfect for me.
 My first client had just started her own consulting firm and I was really excited about what she was doing.
 As we worked together, it quickly became clear that she needed all of my time and skills, and I put my business plans on hold and went to work with her full-time.
-I helped guide and support the company as the COO and CFO while we grew over 9 years from 1 employee to a staff of 10.
+Working completely virtually, I helped guide and support the company as the COO and CFO while we grew over 9 years from 1 employee to a staff of 10.

 Eventually, though, I realized that I’m happiest when I’m working for myself, with a variety of clients who are trying hard to balance their business growth while still dedicating time to their other roles in their lives.